 North Shore Mayors’ Golf Tournament Annual Designated Charity

-Each year the Foundation organizes a golf tournament, in collaboration with the West Vancouver Community Foundation and the sitting mayors of the municipalities of West Vancouver, North Vancouver and the District of North Vancouver.
+Each year the Foundation organizes a golf tournament, in collaboration with the mayors of the City of North Vancouver and the District of North Vancouver.
 A portion of the funds raised are given to a designated North Shore charity.
 Additionally, some of the funds raised each year also go towards augmenting the capital in the Mayors’ Community Trust Fund.
 This Fund was set up to assist emerging environmental and social needs on the North Shore.
-Since its inception in 2008, the Tournament has raised over $1,100,000.
+Since its inception in 2008, the Tournament has raised over $1,200,000.
 Interested in applying for grant support from the Mayors’ Golf Tournament?
 Details.

 Youth interested in learning more about these scholarships should consult their respective high school guidance departments for details on how to access this support as the scholarships are awarded based on recommendations by the respective high school.

 - City of North Vancouver Youth Centennial Scholarship Fund

 - Judy Dennis Emerging Artist Training Fund Scholarship